 NOTE: QFX5120-48Y switches provide unified ISSU support only if the Cancun versions of the chipset SDK are the same for the current version and the version you are upgrading to.
-See, No Link Title.
+See, "High Availability" on page 165.

 [See Getting Started with Unified In-Service Software Upgrade and Understanding In-Service Software Upgrade (ISSU).]